 There are a variety of options for French doors, and your choice will depend on what room of the house your French doors are in.
 Bedroom blinds need to effectively block light so that you can sleep, meaning fabrics are your best option.
 French doors in the dining room or kitchen should be easy to clean and durable.
 Read about our blinds for French doors to help you figure out which blinds are best for yours.

 Floor-to-ceiling windows make a bold statement, and your blinds need to complement this.
-Enjoy maximum light and beautiful views without compromising on privacy with Luminette blinds, or opt for a modern and minimal look with Pirouette blinds.
-Both of these options offer maximum privacy when in use, and fold away discreetly when not in use so you can make the most of your view.
+For example opt for a modern and minimal look with Pirouette blinds.
+These offer maximum privacy when in use, and fold away discreetly when not in use so you can make the most of your view.

 Multiple windows in a row